sheetaljoshi/sheetaljoshi/cfp/2021_tigera_servicemesh.md

 ## Audience Takeaways

-* Service Mesh not only provides Observability
+* Service Mesh and observability is also at it’s core
 * Customer position, confusion, and challenges
 * Simplification and ease of use